 - Garlic Butter Shrimp Pasta

-Create this Homemade Garlic Butter with commonly available ingredients, likely already in your kitchen.
-These ingredients are readily found in most supermarkets.
+To create this Homemade Garlic Butter, you just need commonly available ingredients, likely already in your kitchen.
+These ingredients are easily found in most grocery stores.
 Here's what you'll need:

 - Rosemary: This herb adds a wonderful flavor and aroma.
 Feel free to adjust or substitute with herbs of your choice to suit your taste.

-Dive into the world of flavors with our Homemade Garlic Butter recipe, showcased through a series of step-by-step photos and a detailed video guide.
-These visual aids will effortlessly walk you through the process, ensuring your culinary success.
+Let's make this Garlic Butter at home with my easy recipe, complete with step-by-step photos and a detailed video guide.
+These visual aids will effortlessly guide you through the process, ensuring you make it right.
 Let's get started!

 - Tzatziki Sauce